DHTMLX/docs-diagram/docs/migration.md

 editor.diagram.config.margin = 40;
 ~~~

-The **editMode** property of Diagram Editor is deprecated and no longer supported.
+- The **editMode** property of Diagram Editor is deprecated and no longer supported.
 Instead, use the
-corresponding property of the `view` object.
+corresponding property of the `view` object (toolbar/shapebar/editbar).

 ~~~js {2} title="Before v6.0"
 const editor = new dhx.DiagramEditor("editor_container", {